pmndrs/jotai/docs/api/core.md

 ```

 The read function is the first parameter of the atom.
 The dependency will initially be empty.
-On first use, we run the read function and know that uppercaseAtom depends on textAtom. textAtom is the dependency of uppercaseAtom.
-So, add uppercaseAtom to the dependents of textAtom.
+On first use, we run the read function and know that `uppercaseAtom` depends on `textAtom`. `textAtom` has a dependency on `uppercaseAtom`.
+So, add `uppercaseAtom` to the dependents of `textAtom`.
 When we re-run the read function (because its dependency (=textAtom) is updated),
 the dependency is built again, which is the same in this case.
 We then remove stale dependents and replace with the latest one.